Delivering Learning Success for Royal Mail

 Royal Mail, the pre-eminent delivery company in the UK were looking to further embed compliance within their business.
-Skillcast Serious Games was their ideal solution.
+Skillcast Serious Games delivered their ideal solution.

 An online compliance and business ethics game to further embed compliance within the business and continue to engage colleagues to make the right ethical decisions.